 If you have questions, please contact firstname.lastname@example.org for further information.

-We are currently recruiting three visual artists to lead peer networks, such as critique groups or technique / practice-specific networks.
-We can offer a fee to cover the time involved in organising and hosting quarterly meetings.
+We are currently supporting three visual artists to lead peer networks, such as critique groups or technique / practice-specific networks.
+To see more about these peer groups and find out how to be involved in them see the link below.

-If you would like a copy of the Artist Development Plan or to see the results of the artist consultation, please email email@example.com
+If you would like a copy of the Artist Development Plan or to see the results of the artist consultation, please contact email@example.com